jscriptcoder/Navigation-Deep-Q-Network/Report.md

 6. **All of them**
 <img src="images/all_dqn_training.png" width="700" title="Combined DQN training" />
 <img src="images/all_dqn_performance.png" width="700" title="Combined DQN performance" />

+We can see that in this environment, using Noisy Networks for exploration is the best improvement, making the agent reach the target very quick compared to the other solutions.
+Not only that, but also it gets the highest score overall.

 ## Ideas for Future Work
 ```